jmau111-org/htb-dirty-scripts/README.md

 ## Disclaimer

 All my dirty scripts, and I can't insist more on the term "dirty", are provided for convenience.
-There's no context and it's on purpose.
+There's very little context and it's on purpose.

 Indeed, **the idea is not give you a full writeup**.